skip to Main Content

-Project status: Active, recruiting new participants.
+Project status: Active, not recruiting.

 Symptomatic knee osteoarthritis (OA) is a common, disabling problem affecting about 10% of adults over 45 years of age.
 Many patients with knee osteoarthritis also have tears of their meniscus.
 While there are no authoritative guidelines directing the care of patients with symptomatic meniscal tear, clinicians typically initially refer such patients for a physical therapy (PT) regimen focused on strengthening exercises.